hackerb9/mkpass/README.md

-* Google N-grams is under a good license ([CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/)), but after I processed the data to get [a frequency sorted list of words](https://github.com/hackerb9/gwordlist), but it did not make very good passphrases.
+* Google N-grams is under a good license ([CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/)), but after I processed the data to get [a frequency sorted list of words](https://github.com/hackerb9/gwordlist), it did not make very good passphrases.
 The data is just too wide ranging and the OCR is too poor.